vivshaw/zettel/pages/AWS___account.md

+---
-tags:: aws, software engineering, cloud
+tags: aws, software engineering, cloud
+---

 - an **AWS account** is a container for **identities** and **resources**
 - each account has a root user, which has access to everything.